The Extraordinary Life of Charlie Munger

 Timeless Wisdom Through Quotes

 One of the things Charlie Munger was most famous for was his quotes.
 His wit and wisdom were often captured in short phrases that packed a punch.
-Here are five of Munger’s most notable quotes:
+Here are five of Munger's most brilliant and famous quotes:

 Books and Continuous Learning